mattsdni/atlas-db/README.md

 Database resources are used to manage the lifecycle of specific databases on a database server instance.
-This resource will create specified user in the database instance as well. *An user with admin role is a must*.
+This resource will create specified user in the database instance as well. *A user with admin role is a must*.

 This resource will also create a `Secret` with the DSN to connect as admin-user to the